Jwonka/BestByManager/README.md

 Android will prompt once to “Allow installs from unknown sources.”
 Accept to complete the installation.

 ## Quick Start Guide
-1. On your Android device,  download [`BestByManager‑v1.0apk`](https://github.com/Jwonka/BestByManager/releases/download/v1.0/bestbymanagerv1.0.apk).
+1. On your Android device,  👉 [Download / Donate on itch.io](https://jwonka2.itch.io/best-by-manager).
 2. When prompted, allow your browser to install unknown apps **(one‑time toggle).**
 3. Tap the downloaded file to install.
 4. Launch **Best By Manager** from your app drawer.